neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/PackageManagement.rst

 Loading Order
 -------------

-The loading order of additional package locations is undefined, except that FLOW3 itself will of course always be loaded first.
+The loading order of additional package locations is undefined, except that TYPO3 Flow itself will of course always be loaded first.

 Package Directory Layout
 ========================

-The FLOW3 package directory structure follows a certain convention which has the advantage that you don't need to care about any package-related configuration.
+The TYPO3 Flow package directory structure follows a certain convention which has the advantage that you don't need to care about any package-related configuration.
 If you put your files into the right directories, everything will just work.

-The suggested directory layout inside a FLOW3 package is as follows:
+The suggested directory layout inside a TYPO3 Flow package is as follows:

 Classes
   This directory contains the actual source code for the package.
 Package authors